jinDeHao/my_txt_editor/README.md

     Run the program.
     Enter a string when prompted.
     Choose the desired operation:
-        To replace a character, enter "rp" followed by the character to be replaced and the replacement character.
+        To replace a character, enter "rp:" followed by the character to be replaced and ':' followed by the replacement character.
-        To remove a character, enter "no" followed by the character to be removed.
+        To remove a character, enter "no:" followed by the character to be removed.
     The program will display the modified string after applying the operation.
     Repeat the process to perform additional operations on the string.